 4. Home Equity Loans or Lines of Credit (HELOCs)

-HELOCs typically offer lower interest rates (3%–6%) compared to hard money loans, but lenders may charge appraisal and origination fees.
-Additionally, borrowing against your home increases your financial risk if the investment doesn’t yield the expected returns.
+HELOCs typically carry lower interest rates than hard money loans, usually in the 3% to 6% range, but lenders still charge appraisal and origination fees.
+And borrowing against your home raises your personal financial exposure if the investment doesn’t perform.

 - Benefits: HELOCs provide flexible access to capital, making them suitable for both short-term projects and long-term investments.